21 Best Singer Websites (Examples) 2026

 Snoop Dogg’s page is dark, clean and fun.
 It’s one of the rare songwriter’s websites with an accessibility menu icon (in the top right corner), so visitors can customize its appearance.

-Also, we like the floating player at the bottom of the screen with a link to his Spotify page.
+Additionally, we appreciate the floating player at the bottom of the screen, which includes a link to his Spotify page.

-Note: Two features to copy: First is the sticky audio player and the second is the accessibility configurator.
+Note: There are two features to copy: The sticky audio player and the accessibility configurator.

 19. David Cook